 Before the first visit, I received a telling message from Cindy: “We have a fever to 102.
 It’s central I think.
 Not sepsis.
 Not thermoregulating.
 She is third-spacing with all the fluids.
 Except her ankles and feet are fine.
 Fluids everywhere else.
 They had her heparinized til Monday, when we had the problem.
 Coags have normalized.
 This is all such a rock and hard place.
 That is why I called you.
 I wished I had done it from day one.
 Well––I can’t think of everything!
 I know it’s asking a lot.
 But I know it is the right thing.”

 I first saw Mary amidst an array of medical electronic equipment and busy nurses.
-My wife, Christina, assisted me and got ready to set up my laptop and a chair for me to sit on.
 I introduced myself to the nursing staff, told them my presence was approved by the hospital administration, and that I was permitted to observe and assess Mary.
 Most nurses were courteous, some curious, some friendly, others were even helpful.
 I sat down next to the bed to observe Mary.
 I had just met Mary’s husband in the ICU waiting room and was not encouraged.
 Cindy was not present during that encounter or for the first visit with her mother.
 She had been up all night with her mother in the hospital room and had gone home.
 She’d left a message that she would be back later on that day.

 Mary’s eyes were closed.
 She was lying motionless.
 I noticed audible respiration, probably from the nasal tubes.
 There was some flaring of the nostrils with each breath.
 Then I saw her right hand picked, as if automatically, on her hospital gown.
-In a low voice I commented on this to my wife, who is also a homeopathic practitioner, and the nurse said, “don’t worry.
+The nurse said, “don’t worry.
 She can’t hear you.
 She has re-bled some more last night and has slipped into a coma.
 She also is completely paralyzed on the left side.”